DADawkins-6694/DADawkins-6694/README.md

 ---

-***This repository serves as a living portfolio highlighting my experience and ongoing professional development in HTML, CSS, JavaScript, Python.***
+***This repository serves as a living portfolio highlighting my experience and ongoing professional development in HTML, CSS, JavaScript, Python and other coding languages.***